 - Focused universities: these universities focus on specialized fields.
 They offer high-quality education and excellent education standards.

 - Comprehensive universities: these universities offer high-quality study programs in various disciplines.
 The registration requirements in such universities are competitive, due to the comprehensive study programs offered by them.

-Furthermore, the focused universities are divided into technical, education, management, and defense universities.
+Furthermore, among these focused universities, there are technical, education, management, and defense universities.

-There are 20 public universities in Malaysia: five research universities, four comprehensive universities, and 11 focussed universities.
+There are 20 public universities in Malaysia: 5 research universities, 4 comprehensive universities, and 11 focussed universities.

 Private Higher Education Institutions

 The private higher education institutions in Malaysia are as the following: